The Work Foundation & Lancaster University

 Lancaster and The Work Foundation share long-standing research synergies, which have now been brought together in order to have increased influence and to devote expertise to research in areas that are crucial to the UK economy.

 A registered charity and think tank, The Work Foundation is governed by The Work Foundation Alliance Board, chaired by Professor Sue Cox, Dean of Lancaster University Management School.
-The directors of The Work Foundation - Ian Brinkley, Professor Birgitte Andersen and Professor Stephen Bevan - are part of a 50-strong workforce in London.
+Director Professor Geraint Johnes from Lancaster University works alongside the other directors of The Work Foundation - Ian Brinkley, Professor Stephen Bevan and Damian Walne - to make up a 40-strong workforce in London.